About the BSB40420 Certificate IV in Human Resource Management

 Recognition of Prior Learning (RPL)

-For those currently working in a work health and safety position, with over 5 years business management experience, ask our friendly course consultants about our Recognition of Prior Learning (RPL) eligibility.
+For those currently working in a related field, with over five years experience, ask our friendly course consultants about our Recognition of Prior Learning (RPL) eligibility.
 Our expert trainer will develop a tailored training plan for you based on your existing role and experience.

 Will previous study and experience count?